 Wyoming is active in all three WICHE Student Exchange Programs: the Western Undergraduate Exchange, the Professional Student Exchange Program, and the Western Regional Graduate Program.
-This year Wyoming’s students and families saved over $8.1 million.
+In 2013-14 Wyoming’s students and families saved over $8.2 million.
 Wyoming saved money, too, through not having to establish and maintain costly programs in a number of areas, including some in healthcare.

 Western Undergraduate Exchange.
-Wyoming students have enrolled in undergraduate programs beyond Wyoming’s borders through the Western Undergraduate Exchange (WUE) since 1988, saving on 27,354 annual tuition bills.
-This year 1,263 students from Wyoming are enrolled in out-of-state programs at reduced rates (150 percent of resident tuition), saving more than $5.3 million in tuition and fees – the average student savings amounted to $4,205.
-In the last 10 years, students have saved over $60 million.
+Wyoming students have enrolled in undergraduate programs beyond Wyoming’s borders through the Western Undergraduate Exchange (WUE) since 1988.
+In 2013-14, 1,087 students from Wyoming were enrolled in out-of-state programs at reduced rates (150 percent of resident tuition), saving $5.3 million in tuition and fees – the average student savings amounted to $4,903.
+In the last 10 years, students have saved $58.8 million.

 Wyoming benefits from WUE in another way: by receiving students from out of state.
 Wyoming’s institutions can choose how many out-of-state slots to offer and in which areas, allowing them to make the best use of their resources by accepting students in underenrolled programs.
 There’s a workforce benefit for the state, too, as students often stay in Wyoming after graduating.
-This year Wyoming received 1,662 students through WUE.
+In 2013-14, Wyoming received 1,862 students through WUE.

 Western Regional Graduate Program.
-Wyoming’s graduates also enroll in degree and certificate programs through the Western Regional Graduate Program (WRGP), which offers access to over 275 high-quality, distinctive programs (“distinctive” meaning that they’re offered at only four or fewer institutions in the WICHE region) at 52 institutions in all WICHE states.
+Wyoming’s graduates also enroll in degree and certificate programs through the Western Regional Graduate Program (WRGP), which offers access to over 314 high-quality, distinctive programs (“distinctive” meaning that they’re offered at only four or fewer institutions in the WICHE region) at 56 institutions in all WICHE states.
 WRGP programs run the gamut, but emerging social, environmental, and resource-management fields are particular strengths, as are innovative interdisciplinary programs.
-This year Wyoming sent 48 students to out-of-state institutions, while receiving two.
+In 2013-14, Wyoming sent 51 students to out-of-state institutions, receiving two.

 WICHE’s Added Value